A-List Republicans Call Out House Candidate Mark Roberts For His ‘Hoebag’ Melania Tweet

-A-list republicans are calling out independent conservative congressional candidate Mark Roberts for referring to the first lady as a “hoebag” who “works by the hour.”
+A-list Republicans are calling out Independent conservative congressional candidate Mark Roberts for referring to the first lady as a “hoebag” who “works by the hour.”
 The rage against Roberts on the social media platform was swift and immediate.

 “Did you know the First Lady works by the hour?” #thinkdirty #hoebag,” Roberts tweeted Monday.